How the cost of architectural visualization is formed

 Post-production work is essential for refining and enhancing the final visualization, often contributing 10-20% of the total cost.
 This stage involves adjustments such as color correction, enhancing lighting effects, adding background elements (e.g., people, vehicles, or trees), and fine-tuning textures.
 For animations, post-production can add an additional 10-20% to the overall cost of the animation, depending on the complexity of the scene and the number of revisions.
 Revisions based on client feedback are another factor that can increase costs, with minor adjustments involving some costs, while major revisions that require re-rendering parts of the model can lead to additional fees.

-Pricing Models and Structures
+Pricing models and structures

 When it comes to architectural visualization, pricing models can vary between fixed rates and hourly charges.
 Fixed pricing is a predetermined cost for the entire project, often used for projects with clearly defined scopes.
 Fixed pricing benefits clients by providing cost predictability and clear deliverables, especially for straightforward projects with no expected scope changes.
 However, if the project expands or requires extensive revisions, fixed pricing may not cover additional work, leading to extra fees.